lhamoudi/voice-javascript-sdk-quickstart-node/README.md

   * For 3+ participant calls (e.g. warm transfers) - this could be done also when an enqueued call is bridged to a queued voice client (similar to what Flex/Taskrouter does upon task acceptance). i.e. execute `<Dial><Conference>` on the customer call SID first, then `<Dial>` in the voice client via a new call.

-# Twilio Voice JavaScript SDK Quickstart for Node.js
+# Original README for Twilio Voice JavaScript SDK Quickstart for Node.js

+**Below is the *original* README.md file from the [Twilio Voice JavaScript SDK Quickstart for Node.js repository](https://github.com/TwilioDevEd/voice-javascript-sdk-quickstart-node).
+There may be some configuration items that are superceded by the regional configuration items above.**

 ![](https://github.com/TwilioDevEd/voice-javascript-sdk-quickstart-node/workflows/Node.js/badge.svg)